CHE-Monash/Myeloma-Model/README.md

 | 2 | DVd (daratumumab, bortezomib & dexamethasone) | 11% |
 | 2 | Other | 73% |

 From LoT 3 onwards, all patients receive the 'other' category.
-If you would like to analyze a scenario with different proportions of patients receiving each regimen, you may override the default in relevant do file (Sub/SIM CR.do).
 It is not possible to simulate the impact of chemotherapy regimens not included in the model without restimating risk equations on individual patient-level data.

 Please contact adam.irving@monash.edu with queries related to using the model, or if you find any bugs in the code.